dhable/grunt-simple-license/README.md

 You should really, really, really try to avoid using an override file.
 Instead, you should consider making a pull request to the third party module with the SPDX license info so the overall ecosystem is improved.

+#### options.output
+Type: `String`

+The file you would like to output the JSON license map to.

+#### options.prettyOutput
+Type: `Boolean`

+Set to true if you would like the JSON object in the output file to be pretty printed.
+Defaults to false.

 ### Usage Examples